Former tennis coach sentenced to 25 years in prison for taking girl across state lines for sex - ExBulletin

 Former tennis coach sentenced to 25 years in prison for taking girl across state lines for sex

-MONTGOMERY, Alabama (AP) — An Alabama tennis coach for underprivileged children has been sentenced to 25 years in federal prison for taking a minor across state lines for the purpose of engaging in sexual acts.
+MONTGOMERY, Alabama — An Alabama tennis coach for underprivileged children has been sentenced to 25 years in federal prison for taking a minor across state lines for the purpose of engaging in sex acts.

 A federal judge also ruled Thursday that Leroy Thomas Joyner Jr., 51, must be sent to a prison where treatment is available for sex offenders and that he must be placed on supervised release for the rest of his life.